7 reasons to visit beautiful Bergen

 4. The delicious dining scene

 As soon as you step foot in Bergen you're welcomed by the aroma of fresh fish.
-Owing to the city's waterfront location, it's no surprise that its seafood is otherworldly - even the fish and chips are on another level.
+Owing to the city's waterfront location, it's no surprise that its seafood is central to the dining scene here; even the fish and chips are on another level.

 Head to the fish market in the heart of the city for the freshest local fish and seafood, as well as fruit, vegetables, flowers and plants.